lab64makerspace/intro2PCBdesign/Overview & Details/README.md

-# Introduction to PCB Design
+# Overview of "Intro to PCB Design"
 This workshop series was offered Winter Quarter AY 2018-2019.
 We're thinking about offering it in Spring Quarter AY2019-2020.

 We are interested in your feedback!
 Please send comments, question and suggestions to: lab64ca@ee.stanford.edu